-Notice of charges against any officer or member of a local union or other subordinate organization of this Association shall be sent by the officer or member preferring the charges by certified mail with return receipt where available, and if not available, then by registered mail to the local union, association or joint council with which the accused is affiliated, and a copy sent by certified mail with return receipt where available, and if not available, then by registered mail to the accused.
+Notice of charges against any officer or member of a local union or other subordinate organization of this Association shall be sent by the officer or member preferring the charges by mail or by email to the local union, association, or joint council with which the accused is affiliated, and a copy sent by a trackable or traceable delivery method to the accused.
 Upon request of the party preferring the charges, the Vice President of the District concerned or his/her designee, not to include the person preferring the charges, shall serve the charges by hand-delivery on the accused and must testify to the date, time and location of the service before the local trial board convened to hear the charges.

-Notice of charges shall also be contemporaneously filed, using the same manner as outlined above, upon the General President's office, as well as upon the Vice President for the District or Districts encompassing the local, association or joint council of each of the parties to the case.
-Such notice shall also be provided to the state or provincial association, to the extent that any of the parties to the charges are members of locals belonging to the state or provincial association.
+Notice of charges shall also be contemporaneously filed, by mail or by email, upon the General President's office, as well as upon the Vice President for the District or Districts encompassing the local, association or joint council of each of the parties to the case.
+Such notice shall also be provided by mail or by email to the state or provincial association, to the extent that any of the parties to the charges are members of locals belonging to the state or provincial association.
 Failure to accomplish such notice shall be grounds for dismissal of the charges.